danielsaidi/SwiftKit/README.md

 ## About SwiftKit

+`SwiftKit` adds extra functionality to `Swift`, like extensions to existing types and completely new utilites and services.

-`SwiftKit` adds extra functionality to `Swift`.
-It's divided into these areas:
+`SwiftKit` is divided into these areas:

 * Authentication
 * Data